BIOL 0001. General Biology

 Units: 4

-Prerequisite: Completion of CHEM 1A, CHEM 3A/3B, or higher level chemistry course with grade of "C" or better; AND completion of MATH D or MATH G or equivalent with grade of "C" or better; AND eligibility for ENGL 11
+Prerequisite: Completion of CHEM 1A, CHEM 3A/3B, or higher level chemistry course with grade of "C" or better; AND completion of intermediate algebra or higher with grade of "C" or better or appropriate placement; AND eligibility for ENGL 11

 Advisory: Eligibility for ENGL 1A